Hurence/logisland/README.rst

 The Kafka distributions are available at this address: <https://kafka.apache.org/downloads>

-Currently supported version of kafka is: **2.11** with preferred tested release : **0.10.0.0**
+Last tested and supported version of kafka is: **2.11** with preferred tested release : **0.10.0.0** Last tested supported version of Spark is: **2.1.0** on hadoop **2.7** but you should choose the Spark version that is compatible with your environment and hadoop  installation if you have one.
+Check at this URL what is available : http://d3kbcqa49mib13.cloudfront.net/

-Replace kafka_version and kafka_release in the below code to install the required kafka.

 .. code-block:: sh